Limited Company or Self-Employed? What's the Difference?

 Essentially, it is up to you, but it is always best to ask for guidance from a professional in the field.

-If you are looking for help in setting up as a limited company or for which structure to choose, please feel free to get in touch with us.
+Looking for help in setting up as a limited company or choosing which structure to choose?
+Please feel free to get in touch with us.
 We recommend taking the expert advice of an accountant before rushing into any decision.

 We can offer: